-Situated on the Western Highland – a plateau 1500 metres above the sea level in the southern part of Vietnam, the hilly town of Da Lat has been a popular retreat since colonial times.
+Situated on the Central Highland – a plateau 1500 meters above sea level in the southern part of Vietnam, the hilly town of Da Lat has been a popular retreat since colonial times.
 The French were the first to find this place and they very much enjoyed this poetic landscape, with pine-covered hills and valleys embracing serene lakes.

 After the French’s defeat in the 1950s, Da Lat’s popularity as a resort town didn’t decline.
 In fact, it spread among the Vietnamese elite who adored the European vibe.
 Residences, churches, and Swiss-style chalets soon spawned up amid pine tree forests on the slopes of Da Lat

 Speaking of architectural heritages in the hilly town, many people will immediately think of the iconic Da Lat Cathedral.
 Completed in 1942, this Romanesque structure serves as the diocese of Da Lat.
 It stands at the heart of the city, with its prominent bell tower overlooking the mirror-like Xuan Huong lake.
 There is a chicken sculpture atop the holy cross, thus the cathedral is often referred to as the “Chicken Church”.

-Dalat Palace Hotel
+1.2 Dalat Palace Hotel

 Just a stone’s throw away from the cathedral is Dalat Palace – the town’s oldest and most prestigious hotel.
 Originally, this hotel featured Art Deco style which was popular at the time of construction (1922).
 Yet it shifted to Victorian-style during later stages, with glamourous dining rooms and royal-like facilities.

-Da Lat Railway Station
+1.3 Da Lat Railway Station

 Opened in 1938, Da Lat Railway Station is the terminal of the train route connecting Da Lat and Phan Rang.
 It is notable for its unique architecture that combines French Art Deco style with the gable roofs of nhà sàn (communal houses of the ethnic minorities residing in the Central Highland).

-Bao Dai Residences
+1.4 Bao Dai Residences

 Aside from Hue, nowhere in Vietnam is related to Bao Dai more than Da Lat.
 The last emperor spent a lot of time in this resort town after returning to the country in the late 1940s.
 He even built and purchased several residences, two of which have now become museums.